 Others on the route between you and the Web2Tor instance can also see which Hidden service you're trying to access.
 Even if the Web2Tor instance is using HTTPS (not all do), the domain you're trying to visit is included within your browser's SSL handshake (known as the Server Name Identification extension).

-So, by connecting to a hidden service via a Web2Tor instance, not only have you given a third-party opportunity to interfere with your connection, you've also announced which hidden service you're visiting to an unknown audience.
+So, by connecting to a hidden service via a Web2Tor instance, not only have you given a third-party opportunity to interfere with your connection, you've also announced which hidden service you're visiting to a much wider and unknown audience.

 This Analytics code results in the explicit submission of some data into the analytics system